Our Team

 LVT

 Tiffany is a licensed veterinary technician who graduated from Murray State University with a Bachelor of Science in Agriculture.
 She majored in Pre-Veterinary Medicine and Animal Health Technology with a minor in Equine Science.
 Tiffany has been a valued member of the East Side Animal Hospital team since September 2014.
-She has four fur babies: Wolf (husky/lab), Scooby (Chihuahua mix), Estella (pit mix), and Ki-Ki (domestic short-haired cat).
+She has four fur babies: Scooby (Chihuahua mix), Estella (pit mix), and Ki-Ki (domestic short-haired cat).
 When she’s not playing with her critters, Tiffany hangs out with her husband, reads, and kayaks.

 Emilee Reeks